 - A bowl

-Now, it’s time to choose your slime color.
-This was a tough choice for Maxwell, so we decided on making two batches!
+Now, it’s time to mix in the color.
+This was a tough choice for Maxwell, so we decided to make two batches!
 The first red and the second batch blue.
-Then mixed them together to make purple!
+Then we mixed them together to make purple!

 Mixing the food coloring into the glue and baking soda concoction is mesmerizing!
 Take your time mixing the color, it’s fun.

 The last step is to add 1 TBSP of contact solution.
 Mix until the slime forms and gets harder to mix.
+Give this step some time, the slime will likely take 6-8 minutes to form.
 Take the slime out of the bowl and knead it with your hands for a minute or so.
 It’s the perfect slime texture, doesn’t stick to everything, but pulls apart perfectly!

 Maxwell loved playing catch with the slime, making imprints in the slime, and investigating how far it could stretch.
 Slime was a winner in Casa de Dorobek!
 Someone else also loved the slime, but she really just wanted to eat it, which is not a good idea.
 Can you see Max trying to get his cars in the slime?
 He loved making the wheel imprints!

-If needed you can always add ¼ TBSP Contact solution to make the slime less sticky.
+If needed, you can always add ¼ TBSP contact solution to make the slime less sticky.
 Get ready to make batch after batch, slime is addicting!
-And if you are looking for more slime recipes, Elmer’s a few really fun ones including galaxy slime!

 * This post contains affiliate links.